vectorgrp/sil-kit/docs/api/rpc.rst

 Usage
 ~~~~~

-The RpcClient and RpcServer interfaces are instantiated from an |IComAdapter| interface by calling
+The RpcClient and RpcServer interfaces are instantiated from an |IParticipant| interface by calling
 |CreateRpcClient| and |CreateRpcServer|, respectively.
 The controller name corresponds to the function name and
 is used in the configuration and instantiation of the interfaces.